Toyota Prius v Insurance Rates

 Rates are averaged for all Toyota Prius v models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Toyota Prius v Insurance
+How to Find the Right Toyota Prius v Insurance

-- Drivers can save up to $120 per year simply by quoting online in advance
+- Drivers can save up to $120 per year just by quoting early and online

 Rate Tables and Charts